DataDog/documentation/content/agent/kubernetes/event_collection.md

 ---

 Similarly to Agent 5, Agent 6 can collect events from the Kubernetes API server.
-First and foremost, you need to set the `collect_kubernetes_events` variable to `true` in the datadog.yaml, this can be achieved via the environment variable `DD_COLLECT_KUBERNETES_EVENTS` that is resolved at start time.
+Set the `collect_kubernetes_events` variable to `true` in the datadog.yaml.
+This can be achieved via the environment variable `DD_COLLECT_KUBERNETES_EVENTS` that is resolved at start time.
-You will need to give the Agent some rights to activate this feature.
-See the [RBAC][1]section.
+You will need to give the Agent some rights to activate this feature: see the [RBAC][1]section.

-A ConfigMap can be used to store the `event.tokenKey` and the `event.tokenTimestamp`.
+A [ConfigMap][3] can be used to store the `event.tokenKey` and the `event.tokenTimestamp`.
 It has to be deployed in the `default` namespace and be named `datadogtoken`.
-One can simply run `kubectl create configmap datadogtoken --from-literal="event.tokenKey"="0"` .
-You can also use the example in manifests/datadog_configmap.yaml.
+You can run `kubectl create configmap datadogtoken --from-literal="event.tokenKey"="0"` .
+You can also use the example in `manifests/datadog_configmap.yaml`.

 When the ConfigMap is used, if the Agent in charge (via the [Leader election][2]) of collecting the events dies, the next leader elected will use the ConfigMap to identify the last events pulled.
-This is in order to avoid duplicate the events collected, as well as putting less stress on the API Server.
+This is in order to avoid duplicate the events collected, as well as to diminish stress on the API Server.

 ## Leader Election